About

 The platform consists of a client-branded hosting environment and a set of value-added publishing services to help partner publishers expand their capabilities.
 For more information, read about our partnership models and services.

 Fulcrum has been developed by a group of campus-based publishers working closely with disciplinary faculty and information science specialists who recognize the changing nature of scholarly publishing in the humanities and qualitative social sciences.
-Initial development has been supported by a generous grant from the Andrew W. Mellon Foundation and implemented by the University of Michigan Library and Press working with partners from Indiana, Minnesota, Northwestern, and Penn State universities.
+Initial development was supported by the Mellon Foundation.

-For more information about the platform, please subscribe to our newsletter, follow us on Twitter, or send an e-mail to fulcrum-info@umich.edu.
+For more information about the platform, please follow us on Twitter/X or send an e-mail to fulcrum-info@umich.edu.

 For Readers